A detailed look at babywearing options (part II)

 I last posted about calculating the minimum number of clothes needed for a newborn baby.
 Partly inspired by an article on how to calculate your laundry requirements , it was based on the potential number of mishaps per day.

-I concluded that you would want ten daytime outfits (to last two messy days) and six night-time outfits (to last two . . .
+I concluded that you would want ten daytime outfits (to last two messy days) and six night-time outfits (to . . .